OWASP/CheatSheetSeries/cheatsheets/Deserialization_Cheat_Sheet.md

 As mentioned above, the `java.io.ObjectInputStream` class is used to deserialize objects.
 It's possible to harden its behavior by subclassing it.
 However, if you don't own the code or can't wait for a patch, using an agent to weave in hardening to `java.io.ObjectInputStream` is the best solution.

 Globally changing `ObjectInputStream` is only safe for blacklisting known malicious types, because it's not possible to know for all applications what the expected classes to be deserialized are.
-Fortunately, there are very few classes needed in the deny list to be safe from all the known attack vectors, today.
+Fortunately, there are very few classes needed in the blacklist to be safe from all the known attack vectors, today.

 It's inevitable that more "gadget" classes will be discovered that can be abused.
 However, there is an incredible amount of vulnerable software exposed today, in need of a fix.
 In some cases, "fixing" the vulnerability may involve re-architecting messaging systems and breaking backwards compatibility as developers move towards not accepting serialized objects.